 “The faster your data moves, the more productive your business performs.
 So the route which data travels is now a major business driver.”

-Another point of difference of the new data centre is its capability to cope with huge power demands, supplying up to 30kW of power and cooling per rack, allowing customers to choose hardware based on their business needs and not on the power restrictions of the data centre.
+Another point of difference of the new data center is its capability to cope with huge power demands, supplying up to 30kW of power and cooling per rack, allowing customers to choose hardware based on their business needs and not on the power restrictions of the data center.

-Spence says the facility also offers resilience, reliability and redundancy, and is backed by Vocus’ proven track record in network and data centre management.
+Spence says the facility also offers resilience, reliability and redundancy, and is backed by Vocus’ proven track record in network and data center management.

 “Our track record speaks for itself," he says.

 "For nearly a decade, our neighbouring facility has delivered 100 per cent uptime of power and cooling.

 "And with sound SLAs in place, this data center is a refreshingly reassuring environment to be."

 To remove the risk of power failures, the facility is powered through separate substations, while on-site generators and multiple UPS units further protect the data center from power failure and downtime

 The facility has been designed by one of Australasia’s most experienced teams of data center engineers who have applied sustainability, efficiency and scalability principles throughout.
 Efficiencies have been gained through water-based cooling technologies, roof design, hot aisle containment and power distribution.

 The new data center provides capacity for over 60 high availability racks.
 This is an addition to the 200 + high availability and colocation racks at Vocus’ adjacent facility.